usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ### Installing interpreters for virtualenv creation

-If using virtualenvs across multiple python versions, you'll need to install python interpreters for each version.
+If using virtualenvs across multiple python versions (e.g., `test_venv`, `typing_venv`, etc), you'll need to install python interpreters for each version.
 I've had trouble mixing pyenv with conda.
-Instead, I use conda to create multiple invironments to hold different python
+Instead, I use conda to create multiple invironments to hold different python version:
-version:

 ```bash
 for version in 3.8 3.9 3.10 3.11; do